everettsmith928/fs-journal/journal/01/questions.md

     > | Selector Property Value |

 07. How do you think good design influences people when visiting a website, and what sorts of things could you convey through design alone?
     > | Good design helps people to understand your products, stay on the website, buy more, trust a company.
-And a long list of positive aspects for people using your product or learning more about your business. |
+And a long list of positive aspects for people using your product or learning more about your business.
+You can convey specific emotions/schemas with different colors.
+Like green = financial or health |

 08. What is the purpose of ***wireframing***?
     > | Establishing the boundaries of content on the website.
 Allowing all parties with a vested interest to determine what is working and what is not working to get different aspects of the website approved before any development happens. |